alk224/akutils_RADseq_utility/README.md

 #akutils_RADseq_utility

 RADseq analysis commands built on the akutils framework.
+Super easy to go from raw to analyzed data.
+Set up population data within a QIIME-inspired metadata file.

 To enable bash autocompletion for RADseq_utility, run the install script from within the repository directory: